universal-packages/universal-base-runner/README.md

     console.log('Setting up worker...')
   }

-  protected async internalRun(): Promise<string | undefined> {
+  protected async internalRun(): Promise<string | Error | void> {
     // Do the actual work
     console.log('Working...')
     await new Promise((resolve) => setTimeout(resolve, 1000))

-    // Return undefined for success, or a string for failure reason return undefined
+    // Return for success, or a string for failure reason, or an error for failure return
   }

   protected async internalRelease(): Promise<void> {